Patient-Clinician Mobile Communication: Analyzing Text Messaging between Adolescents with Asthma and Nurse Case Managers

 We collected a total of 2,953 text messages exchanged between 5 nurse case managers and 131 adolescents with asthma through a personal digital assistant.
 The text messages were coded using a scheme developed by adapting categories from the Roter Interaction Analysis System.

 Nurse case managers sent more text messages (n=2,639) than adolescents with asthma.
 Most messages sent by nurse case managers were targeted messages (n=2,475) directed at all adolescents with asthma, whereas there were relatively few tailored messages (n=164) that were created personally for an individual adolescent.
 In addition, both targeted and tailored messages emphasized task-focused behaviors over socioemotional behaviors.
 Likewise, text messages (n=314) sent by adolescents also emphasized task-focused over socioemotional behaviors.

 Mobile texting messaging has the potential to play an important role in patient-clinician communication.
 It promotes not only active interaction, but also patient-centered communication with clinicians.
 In order to achieve this potential, healthcare clinicians may need to focus on socioemotional communication as well as task-oriented communication.

 Digital Object Identifier (DOI)

 This research was supported by RO1 NR010241 from the National Institute of Nursing Research.

 Yoo, Woohyun; Kim, Soo Yun; Hong, Yangsun; Chih, Ming-Yuan; Shah, Dhavan V; and Gustafson, David H., "Patient-Clinician Mobile Communication: Analyzing Text Messaging between Adolescents with Asthma and Nurse Case Managers" (2015).
-Clinical Sciences Faculty Publications.
+Health and Clinical Sciences Faculty Publications.
 4.